Athozs/hass-additional-ca/README.md

 ## 1. INSTALL WITH HACS

-To install _Additional CA_ integration with HACS:
+To install the _Additional CA_ integration with HACS:

 * [Install HACS](https://hacs.xyz/docs/use/) if not already done.
-* Then, go to your Home Assistant,
+* Then, go to your Home Assistant instance,
     * -> HACS
     * -> Search for "Additional CA"
-    * -> Click the three-dots menu in line with _Additional CA_, then click _Download_
+    * -> Click the three-dots menu for with _Additional CA_, then click _Download_

 <!--
 If _Additional CA_ integration is not available from HACS interface, install _Additional CA_ by adding this Github repository to HACS custom repositories: